qwo/blog/content/2019/standardizing-your-units.md

 title = "Standardizing your units"

 +++
 A misconception I held that the US was on Imperial units.
-The US uses United States Customary Units, which has a common ancestry with
+The US uses United States Customary Units, which has a common ancestry with  English units but is different than imperial.

+I started changing my frame of reference for units.
+For example